tum-ens/urbs/doc/theorydoc/DSM_prob.rst

 the corresponding downshifts.
 The downshifts need two time indices as they are referencing to the corresponding upshift with the first index :math:`t` and the timesteps they actually occur via the second time index :math:`tt`.
-The latter is then restricted to an intervall arouns the reference upshift since loads cannot in general be shifted indefinitely.
+The latter is then restricted to an interval around the reference upshift since loads cannot in general be shifted indefinitely.
 As it is modeled in urbs, DSM does not introduce any costs. to clarify the terms used for the DSM feature the following illustrative example is helpful.